June 22nd 2020

 I’m going to rewind a few months when life was normal and I was interviewing facialist and all-round skincare guru Pamela Marshall of Mortar and Milk for my Outspoken Beauty Podcast.
-She told me about this wonder product that was £15 (it's actually £9.49 in Boots right now) and could clear spots, help skin recover, help with ‘runners feet’ (athlete’s foot is a persistent problem for me) and also be used to keep hands clean.
+She told me about this wonder product that was £15 and could clear spots, help skin recover, help with ‘runners feet’ (athlete’s foot is a persistent problem for me) and also be used to keep hands clean.

 The wonder product was Clinisept+ which looks just like water but is a cleansing antimicrobial solution that delivers incredibly high levels of hygiene without containing alcohol.

 In under 15 seconds, it kills 99.9 per cent of bacteria, fungi and spores as well as enveloped viruses, of which coronavirus is one (not that I knew what Covid-19 was back then).
 It contains no nasty chemicals and is completely skin pH compatible and non-sensitizing.
 And unlike hand-sanitizer which has to be 60 per cent alcohol to be effective against viruses, it won’t dry out your hands.

 I was fascinated and wanted needed to know more, so I arranged a meeting with Clinical Health Technologies, the company behind Clinisept+.
 The more I learned, the more I realised that this product could genuinely help a lot of people in the ways that Pam had described and more.